everaccountable/easy_prefs/README.md

   - In release builds: Returns defaults on errors (logs them)
   - In debug/test builds: Panics on errors to catch issues early
   - Always panics if another instance is already loaded
+  - When returning defaults due to errors, storage is still properly configured for future saves
   - Use this for the simplest API where the app should continue even if preferences can't be loaded

 - **`load_with_error()`** - Returns `Result<Self, LoadError>`: